 Caramelized Figs with Honey and Yogurt

 During the late summer and early fall, figs start to appear at the grocery store and farmers markets.
 When they are perfectly ripe, they taste great eaten plain.
-But, if you are looking for an easy way to turn them into something magical, this recipe for Caramelized Figs is perfect.
+But, if you are looking for an easy way to turn them into something magical, this recipe for caramelized figs is perfect.

 Email This Recipe